aws-samples/serverless-samples/testing-samples/python-test-samples/README.md

+# THIS PROJECT IS A WORK IN PROGRESS
+# THESE MATERIALS ARE EXAMPLES ONLY AND NOT MEANT FOR USE IN PRODUCTION ENVIRONMENTS

 # Python Test Samples
 This project contains automated test sample code samples for serverless applications.
 The project uses the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) (SAM) CLI for configuration, testing and deployment.